jonsimonsen/Casimo/README.md

 Issues/shortcomings: <br />
   -There were several bugs in the first attempts.
 An example was related to popping from a list while in the process of iterating over it. <br />
   -A lack of a well planned design before starting on this version has led to some messy code.
 Some refactoring should be looked into soon. <br />
-  -Doing a larger scale test, and comparing the successfulness of each strat should be added soon. <br />
+  -Doing a larger scale test, and comparing each strat should be added soon. <br />

 v.0.4: <br />
   -The code has been partly refactored.
 An example is making actual getter- and setter-functions.
 More can be done here. <br />
-  -It was looked into using heritage for some of the classes.
+  -Using heritage for some of the classes was considered.
 None of the classes has enough similarities yet to make this a high priority. <br />
   -Some larger tests have been run (see the paragraph about testing). <br />

 v0.5: <br />
   -Further refactoring, including more getters/setters and removal of some duplication. <br />
-  -A decent amount of testing has been done, and the most apparent shortcommings have been fixed.
+  -A decent amount of testing has been done, and the most apparent shortcomings have been fixed.
 Therefore, this is merged into the master branch. <br />

 Issues/potential improvements: <br />
   -The simulator does not handle drawing cards, so currently only has one betting round. <br />
   -The player types that are available could be tweaked somewhat.
-An example is that the regulars seems to play slightly to loose to be able to reach high limits. <br />
+An example is that the regulars seems to play slightly too loose to be able to reach high limits. <br />
   -Some values that are now manipulated directly in functions, should probably rely on setter methods instead. <br />
   -Large scale tests suggest that the code needs to be more efficient to be able to simulate a large number of hands in an acceptable amount of time. <br />

 Summary: <br />
   -Supports multiple tables at different stakes.
 New players start with a reasonable stack at the lowest stakes. <br />
   -A recruiter class generates the new players by randomly picking a strategy for them (loose/regular or tight). <br />